Weighted sheaves and homology of Artin groups: Precise matchings for Artin groups

 so we are done by induction on $n$. \end{proof}

 The critical simplices of the matching on $K_{n,f}$ are quite simple to describe.
 If $f \leq d-2$, $n>f$ and $n\equiv f$ or $-1\pmod d$, there are 2 critical simplices, one of weight $1$ and one of weight $0$.
 If $n=f$ there is 1 critical simplex (in fact there is only one simplex in $K_{n,f}$).
-In all the other cases the matching is perfect.
+In all the other cases the matching has no critical simplices.
 We are going to prove this in the following theorem.
-See Table \ref{table:An-critical} and Figures \ref{fig:An-critical-f} and \ref{fig:An-critical-1} for an explicit description of the critical simplices.
+See Table \ref{table:An-critical}, and Figures \ref{fig:An-critical-f} and \ref{fig:An-critical-1}, for an explicit description of the critical simplices.
 Notice in particular that, when there are 2 critical simplices, one is a face of the other in $K_{n,f}$.

-\begin{theorem} The critical simplices for the matching on $K_{n,f}$ are those listed in Table \ref{table:An-critical}.
-In particular the matching is always precise, and is perfect if $n\not\equiv f,-1\pmod d$ or $n > f=d-1$.
+\begin{theorem}[Critical simplices in case $A_n$] The critical simplices for the matching on $K_{n,f}$ are those listed in Table \ref{table:An-critical}.
+In particular the matching is always precise, and has no critical simplices if $n\not\equiv f,-1\pmod d$ or $n > f=d-1$.
 In addition, when there are two critical simplices there is only one alternating path between them (the trivial one). \end{theorem}

-\begin{proof} We prove the first part by induction on $n$, the case $n=0$ being trivial (there is one critical cell for $f=0$, namely the empty simplex $\varnothing$, and no critical cells for $f>0$).
+\begin{proof} \textbf{Part 1: critical simplices.} The proof is by induction on $n$, the case $n=0$ being trivial (there is one critical simplex for $f=0$, namely the empty simplex $\varnothing$, and no critical simplices for $f>0$).
 Let $\sigma\in K_{n,f}$ be a simplex.
 Let us consider each of the five cases that can occur in the construction of the matching. \begin{enumerate}[(a)] \item We have $\{1,\dots,d-1\}\subseteq \sigma$.
 Then $\sigma$ is critical if and only if $n=d-1$.
 If $n=d-1$ then $\sigma$ is indeed listed in Table \ref{table:An-critical}, as the first of the two critical simplices in the case $n=kd-1$ (here $k=1$).
 Conversely, the only simplex of Table \ref{table:An-critical} which contains $\{1,\dots,d-1\}$ is the first one of the case $n=kd-1$ when $k=1$.

 \item We have $n=f$ and $\sigma=\{1,\dots,f\}$.
 Then $\sigma$ is critical, and it is indeed listed as the second of the two critical simplices in the case $n=kd+f$ (here $k=0$).

 \item We have $\{1,\dots,f+1\} \subseteq \sigma$.
 Then $\sigma$ is not critical.
 The only listed simplex which contains $\{1,\dots,f+1\}$ is the first one of the case $n=kd-1$ for $k=1$, but it is equal to $\{1,\dots,d-1\}$ and so it must be different from $\sigma$.